diskoverdata/diskover-community/README.md

 #### Speeding up crawl times

-Diskover **skips empty directories** and will **only index files that are older than `modified time` and larger than `minimum file size`** from the command line options.
+diskover **skips empty directories** and will **only index files that are older than `modified time` and larger than `minimum file size`** from the command line options.
 Excluding certain files/directories will help speed up crawl times as well. **Running with verbose logging will increase crawl times**.

-For example, if you wanted to find all the old files that are larger than 10MB that haven't been modified in more than 6 months, you could run Diskover with:
+For example, if you wanted to find all the old files that are larger than 10MB that haven't been modified in more than 6 months, you could run diskover with:

 ```sh
 cd /path/you/want/to/crawl
 sudo python /path/to/diskover.py -m 180 -s 10
 ```

-You could also speed up the crawl by running multiple Diskover `diskover.py` processes and bulk loading into the same `diskover-<name>` index in Elasticsearch.
+You could also speed up the crawl by running multiple `diskover.py` processes and bulk loading into the same `diskover-<name>` index in Elasticsearch.
 Below is a diagram showing this example.

 ![diskover-diagram](docs/diskover-diagram.png?raw=True)

 #### Benchmarks

-Here are some benchmarks running on my macbook pro, this includes time to crawl my local filesystem and index in Elasticsearch (in seconds) using the default of 2 threads and single `diskover.py` running.
-The files were all 1KB.
+Here are some benchmarks running on my Macbook Pro, this includes time to crawl my local filesystem and index in Elasticsearch (in seconds) using the default of 2 threads and single `diskover.py` running.

 ```
 [2017-04-23 10:02:58] [info] Directories Crawled: 10001